-- Different types of exploitable results (knowledge, methods, agreements, networks, technologies) are clearly identified and their direct and indirect value and impact for different stakeholders are considered - The barriers and risks for exploitation (actual use of the results after project funding) are recognised and countered with appropriate measures - Describes concrete measures to ensure that the results meet real needs, and will be taken up by potential users (e.g. engaging them in project) - Describes the roles and responsibilities of partners in exploiting results or supporting results exploitation by other (intermediate or end) users - Exploitation and IPR management must be reported quantitatively and qualitatively, including: patent applications, licenses, copyrighted/copyleft material, registered designs, etc.
+- Different types of exploitable results (knowledge, methods, agreements, networks, technologies) are clearly identified and their direct and indirect value and impact for different stakeholders are considered - The barriers and risks for exploitation (actual use of the results after project funding) are recognised and countered with appropriate measures - Describes concrete measures to ensure that the results meet real needs, and will be taken up by potential users (e.g. engaging them in project) - Describes the roles and responsibilities of partners in exploiting results or supporting results exploitation by other (intermediate or end) users

+Exploitation and IPR management must be reported quantitatively and qualitatively, including: patent applications, licenses, copyrighted/copyleft material, registered designs, etc.

-In particular, in this deliverable these several issues have addressed in sections 3 and 4, where the several results have been presented and the dissemination plan has been described, and following, sections 5.1, 5.2, 5.3 and 5.4 will be focusing on the Partner's obligations, the Intellectual property, the Finance requirements and the Exploitation strategies and commercial opportunities of the RESCCUE results.
+In particular, in this deliverable these several issues are addressed in the following sections, where the several results will be presented, and then, sections 5.1, 5.2, 5.3 and 5.4 will be focusing on the Partner's obligations, the Intellectual property, the Finance requirements and the Exploitation strategies and commercial opportunities of the RESCCUE results.